ernesthenry/books-app/README.md

-# This project was created as part of the Udacity React nanodegree program
+## This project was created as part of the Udacity React nanodegree program

 ## To run the project on your local machine, follow the steps below
 In the project directory, you can run:

 ### `npm install`

-In the project directory, you can run:
+Next , you can run:

 ### `npm start`